berkeley-scf/r-bootcamp-winter-2019/modules/module5_programming.md

-_Remark:_ What we accomplish here with `purrr::map` is also easily done using tools from base R. In fact, using `lapply`, we can evaluate the very same `lm` formula with our `gapminder` dataset, albeit without the extra goodies offered by the pipe (aka `%>%`) syntax and the `safely` convenience, afforded by `magrittr` and `purrr`, respectively.
+_Remark:_ What we accomplish here with `purrr::map` is also easily done using tools from base R. In fact, using `lapply`, we can evaluate the very same `lm` formula with our `gap` dataset, albeit without the extra goodies offered by the pipe (aka `%>%`) syntax and the `safely` convenience, afforded by `magrittr` and `purrr`, respectively.